380th ECS brings radio communcations to the flight line

-U.S. Air Force Senior Airman Dakota King, 380th Expeditionary Communications Squadron radio frequency transmission technician, lays inner-duct while installing base stations and antennas at Al Dhafra Air Base, United Arab Emirates, May 20, 2021.
+U.S. Air Force Tech.
+Sgt.
+Bart Simon and Airman 1st Class Joseph Eckerman, 380th Expeditionary Communications Squadron radio frequency transmission technicians, install base stations and antennas at Al Dhafra Air Base, United Arab Emirates, May 20, 2021.
 The installation will enhance the maintainers’ ability to communicate along the flight line.
 (U.S. Air Force photo by Tech.
 Sgt.
 Michelle Y. Alvarez)

 |Date Taken: